SUSE/skuba/ci/infra/testrunner/README.md

 ### Skuba

 The Skuba section defines the location and execution options for the `skuba` command.
-As `testrunner` can be used either from a local development or testing environment or a CI pipeline, the configuration allows to define the location of both the source and the binary.
-Please notice that the source location is used as default location for other configuration elements, such as terraform files, even if the `skuba` binary is specified.
+As `testrunner` can be used either from a local development or testing environment or a CI pipeline, the configuration allows to define the location of the binary.

 * binpath: path to skuba binary
-* srcpath: path to skuba source.
-Used to locate other resources, like terraform configuration.
 * verbosity: verbosity level for skuba command execution

 ```
 skuba:
   binpath: "/usr/bin/"
-  srcpath: "/go/src/github.com/SUSE/skuba"
   verbosity: 5
 ```